OpenFogStack/celestial/README.md

 ### Server

-You can run as many servers as you want, Celestial will inform you whether resources are appropriately allocated for the microVMs you're simulating.
+You can run as many servers as you want, Celestial will inform you whether resources are appropriately allocated for the microVMs you're planning to run.

 We recommend that you run identical servers, that just makes it easier.
 How about cloud VMs?